 What is it?

-Glide is a point-and-click mobile and web app builder for businesses and organizations of all sizes.
+Glide is a point-and-click mobile and web app builder for businesses and organizations of all sizes, with a heavy focus on template-based design and spreadsheet integration.

 What I like about it

-Glide provides the best design on the list, meaning that the app you create with Glide will be nothing short of stunning.
-They’ve also got cutting-edge AI features, which can execute tasks like describing pictures, organizing data, and summarizing documents.
+Glide provides excellent design aesthetics, meaning that the app you create with Glide will look polished and professional.
+They've also got cutting-edge AI features which can execute tasks like describing pictures, organizing data, and summarizing documents.

 Who is it best for?